Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals

 $\bullet$ \emph{Setup~2: expectation of a nonlinear convection term}.
 The physical domain is the L-shaped domain $D = (-1,1)^2 \setminus (-1,0]^2$.
+We set $\sigma=11/10$ in~\eqref{eq:Eigel:coefficient}.
 The right-hand side function is constant: $\ff \equiv 1$ in $D$.
 The goal functional is the expectation of a nonlinear convection term, i.e.,